 Ingredients for This Recipe

-For this vanilla cake with buttercream frosting, I tried to use ingredients you likely have in your pantry already.
+I adapted this vanilla cake with buttercream frosting from my homemade white cake recipe, which uses ingredients you likely have in your pantry already.
 Note that all of the ingredients need to be at room temperature before making the cake, even the buttermilk.

 Here’s an overview of what you’ll need to make the cake and the buttercream frosting: